-- 6.73 The proposals are for the erection of twenty one wind turbines at a height of 200 metres to tip and associated infrastructure including battery storage with an electricity generating capacity of over 50MW and, therefore, the application has been made to the Scottish Government under Section 36 of the Electricity Act 1989.
-South Lanarkshire Council is a statutory consultee as part of a Section 36 application. - 6.74 Due to the surrounding wind farm developments, either operational or consented, within the immediate area the application site is effectively a 'gap' site within a larger wind farm area.
-The proposed turbines are considered suitable in terms of scale and siting and that, if constructed, they would be read as part of a larger wind farm group on the landscape.
+- 6.75 The proposals are for the erection of seven wind turbines at a height of 220 metres to tip, a single 200m to tip height turbine and associated infrastructure.
+It comprises an extension to a wind farm that already has a generating capacity above 50MW and, therefore, the application has been made to the Scottish Government under Section 36 of the Electricity Act 1989.
+South Lanarkshire Council is a statutory consultee as part of a Section 36 application. - 6.76 The site already has planning permission for wind turbines at 145m in height and it is considered that, whilst the proposed turbines are taller at 220m and 200m respectively, their extent is less than the 9 turbine permission which in turn reduces their horizontal, visual impact as well as bringing them in line with the adjacent Kennoxhead and Kennoxhead extension developments.
+The proposed turbines are considered suitable in terms of scale and siting and would be read as part of this larger wind farm group on the landscape.
 The design and layout of the turbines and the separation distance and scale of the landscape minimise the visual impact the proposals may have on surrounding settlements and individual receptors.
 The proposed mitigation measures are considered appropriate subject to being conditioned to any permission.
-No objections have been received from consultees. - 6.75 In view of the above, it is considered that the proposals accord with national, strategic and local planning policy on renewable energy development.
+No objections have been received from consultees.

+6.77 In view of the above, it is considered that the proposals accord with national, strategic and local planning policy on renewable energy development.
 It is, therefore, recommended that the Council in its consultation response does not object to the application subject to the conditions listed in the paper apart and the conclusion of a legal agreement to address the matters described on the front page of the report.